atdyck/ACKS-HFH/Chapter06.md

 However, a character in light or no armor cannot successfully punch or kick a character in metal armor - if this is attempted, the damage is applied to the attacker instead of the defender.
 The Judge must decide which monsters can be successfully brawled with based on their AC and physical make-up.
 Monsters do not themselves brawl, as they have natural attacks that are as good as weapons.

+### Clamber

+Instead of making a melee attack, a combatant may attempt to clamber on top of a creature that is one or more size categories larger than him.
+To clamber onto a creature, a combatant must succeed on a melee attack throw with a -4 penalty.
+If the combatant is a thief or other class with the ability to Climb Walls, the -4 penalty may be waived if the character makes a successful proficiency throw.

+The creature must then make a saving throw versus Paralysis.
+The creature suffers a -2 penalty to its saving throw if of huge size, -4 if of gigantic size, and -6 if of colossal size.
+If the creature succeeds on its saving throw, it has shrugged off the combatant’s attempt.
+If it fails, the combatant has clambered onto the creature, and is now mounted on its back, perched on its shoulders, etc.

+A clambering combatant gains a +4 attack bonus against the creature he has clambered onto.
+If capable of backstabbing, the clambering combatant may do so, gaining a +6 attack bonus and extra damage.
+A clambering combatant also gains a measure of protection against the creature’s own attacks.
+If the creature lack arms, tails, or other appendages capable of reaching its own back, it may not directly attack the clambering combatant.
+Even if the creature does have such appendages, it attacks the clambering combatant with a -4 penalty to attack throws.

+In lieu of attacking, a creature with one or more combatants clambering on it may attempt to unseat the clambering combatants by bucking, rearing, colliding with walls, and similar tactics.
+This forces every combatant clambering on the creature to make a saving throw v.
+Paralysis.
+Combatants who succeed on the saving throw continue clambering on the creature.
+Combatants who fail the saving throw slip off the creature.
+If the creature is more than 10’ tall at the shoulder, or is flying, the unseated combatants will suffer falling damage (1d6 points of damage per 10’ fallen).

+>EXAMPLE: Viktir, a 9th level thief (attack throw 6+), is fighting a purple worm (AC 3).
+On his initiative, he attempts to clamber onto the worm.
+Normally he would incur a -4 penalty to his attack throw for attempting a clamber, but Viktir makes a proficiency throw against Climb Walls and avoids this penalty.
+He needs a (6+3) 9+ to succeed in his clamber; his roll is an 11, so he succeeds.
+Now the purple worm may make a saving throw v.
+Paralysis to shrug him off.
+As a 15 HD monster, it needs a 6+, but it suffers a -6 penalty due to its colossal size.
+It only rolls a 3, so Viktir has clambered onto the purple worm!
+The purple worm’s initiative is next.
+The Judge rules that the purple worm can only reach its own back with its stinger, but not with its bite.
+Rather than risk missing, he decides that the purple worm will attempt to unseat Viktir by rotating itself violently back and forth.
+Viktir must make a saving throw v.
+Paralysis.
+As a 9th level thief, Viktir needs 9+; he rolls a 17 and succeeds easily. <br><br>
+In the next combat round, Viktir attacks the purple worm with his sword (1d6).
+Since he is clambering, the attack counts as backstabbing.
+He gains a +6 attack bonus, so he hits on (6+3-6) 3+.
+He rolls a 17 and lands a critical hit.
+As a 9th level thief, his backstab deals quadruple damage, increased to quintuple damage because he landed a critical hit, so Viktir deals 5d6 points of damage to the worm.
+Even better, the worm fails its saving throw against the critical hit.
+Viktir rolls a 7 on the Critical Hit table, an “Impair Attack” result; the Judge rules that Viktir has sliced off the purple worm’s stinger tip, imposing a -4 penalty to its attacks with that natural weapon.
+The party’s grizzled old loremaster complains about thieves being too powerful these days.

 ### Disarm